ikramsoomro/geocities/README.md

 # mc-geocities
 spring-boot app which determines if two cities are connected.
 Two cities are considered connected if there’s a series of roads that can be traveled from one city to another.

+Note: I have implemented graph traversal using Depth First method.
+I have tested code with limited set of data due to time limitation, I would like to test with test data having 1000+ cities.
+I can implement using Breadth First also. ~Ikram Soomro

 Coding exercise
 Langalia, Bhavin <Bhavin.Langalia@mastercard.com>	Tue, Feb 13, 2018 at 5:08 PM
 To: "ikramsoomro@gmail.com" <ikramsoomro@gmail.com>